Updated April 2026

 Key Observations:

-3. Aside from Ethics, Criminal Liability and Land Law show higher mean scores than other FLK2 areas.
+3. Aside from Ethics, Criminal Liability (2nd place) and Land Law (3rd place) show higher mean scores than other FLK2 areas.
+There has been notable improvement in Land Law scores in recent years, relative to other subjects.

-5. Regardless of whether they pass or fail SQE1, candidates seem to struggle with the same practice areas (and also perform better in the same areas).
+6. Regardless of whether they pass or fail SQE1, candidates seem to struggle with the same practice areas (and also perform better in the same areas).
+The parallel performance patterns suggest that subject difficulty is inherent to the content (rather than candidate-specific).
+Whether a candidate passes or fails SQE1, the data indicate they find Ethics most accessible and Property Practice most challenging.

 Does Qualification Status Affect SQE1 Pass Rates?